The fonts on a website help communicate the personality of the brand and message, and there are so many good fonts for websites to choose from.

 Other font styles include cursive scripts and casual fonts.

-CURSIVE FONTS – these fonts are similar to handwriting and can be good for accent fonts such as headlines or other stand out text.
+These fonts are similar to handwriting and can be good for accent fonts such as headlines or other stand out text.
 They are usually harder to read in large chunks so are not a good choice for the main body font.
 Cursive fonts can add a mood of class and luxury, a high-end appeal.
 They can also add a feminine atmosphere when used with other design elements.

-CASUAL FONTS – this type of font is informal, friendly, and simple but it can sometimes come across as childish or unprofessional if not used correctly.
+This type of font is informal, friendly, and simple but it can sometimes come across as childish or unprofessional if not used correctly.
 However, in some circumstances it might be just the right thing, for example for goods or services aimed at children.